Puberty And Growth Spurts In Girls: What Every Mom Needs To Know?

 When it comes to their daughter’s growth and development – every mother is concerned about her height and weight growth.
 With adolescence and puberty just around the corner, the second growth spurt is more confusing for the child as well as the parent.

 With surges of estrogen in girls, puberty triggers many physical changes that lead to sexual maturity.
 Your daughter may enter puberty anywhere between the ages of 8 and 13.
-Growth spurts can occur before, during or after puberty – although the growth of girls usually slows down by the age of 14 – unlike boys who can grow until the age of 16.
-This short window is when moms can load up on their daughter’s nutrition and ensure maximum development.
+Growth spurts can occur before, during or after puberty – although the growth of girls usually slows down by the age of 14, unlike boys who can grow until the age of 16.
+This phase is a great opportunity to gently support your daughter’s nutrition and overall growth.

-With puberty comes the growing pains – making this a time that is socially and physically awkward for your daughter.
+Puberty can bring new physical and social changes—it’s a time when your daughter may need extra encouragement and understanding.
 Avoid comparing your daughter to others or commenting on how tall “that” one has grown.
 Instead, try to provide honest answers to any questions your daughter may have.

 Also Read: Daughter's First Period: What To Expect?